21jake/Twitch-clone/README.md

 This is a simple CRUD (inspired by Twitch.tv) for practice purposes, made with react-redux.
 Shoutout to the instructor Stephen Grider for an amazing and comprehensive course on react-redux.
 Check out his Udemy https://www.udemy.com/user/sgslo/ for more good stuff!

-You might want to start a json-server with the db.json file as a dummy Database
+You might want to start a json-server with the db.json file as a dummy Database (API folder) You also have to create a RTMP Server with Node-Media-Server as rtmpserver folder (https://www.npmjs.com/package/node-media-server)

-backend package.json configuration:
+API package.json configuration:

 {
   "name": "api",